Hepatitis C And Liver Transplant

 Contraindications for Liver Transplant

-Certain factors or medical conditions can disqualify a patient from receiving a liver transplant, including hep c and liver transplant contraindications, such as active cancer, severe heart or lung disease, or ongoing substance abuse.
+Certain factors or medical conditions can disqualify a patient from receiving a liver transplant, including Hep C and liver transplant contraindications, such as active cancer, severe heart or lung disease, or ongoing substance abuse.

 • Active cancer: If the patient has cancer that has spread beyond the liver, a liver transplant is generally not an option.